MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-e-invoices.md

 these same groups will no longer process payments (even partly) until an invoice is submitted in electronic format.

-In additionб the format for electronic invoices "FatturaPA" version 1.2 can be used for all types of businesses, including public administrations, private and professional companies.
+In addition, the format for electronic invoices "FatturaPA" version 1.2 can be used for all types of businesses, including public administrations, private and professional companies.
 Specifically, the invoices in question must be in .xml format, must be endorsed